-Since our last Pathfinder report in 2016 the genomic testing landscape has radically changed, with ovarian cancer at the forefront of new developments.
-The availability of some PARP inhibitors is dependent on the presence of a BRCA variation or HRD status.6 This means that genomic testing has a treatment implication for some women with ovarian cancer.
-The presence of a BRCA germline variant has implications for family members as they may also have the gene, so women need the right support when undergoing BRCA germline testing.
+Since our last Pathfinder research in 2016, the genomic testing landscape has radically changed, with ovarian cancer at the forefront of new developments.

+The availability of some PARP inhibitors is dependent on the presence of a BRCA variation or HRD status.5 This means that genomic testing has a treatment implication for some women with ovarian cancer.
+The presence of a BRCA germline variant also has implications for family members as they may also have the gene, so women need the right genetic counselling support when undergoing BRCA germline testing.

-Of those we surveyed in Wales:
+Of those we surveyed:

-- > 79 per cent had BRCA germline testing.

-- 42 per cent had BRCA somatic testing.

-- Eight per cent report HRD testing (available in the UK from December 2021).
+- 67 per cent had received BRCA germline testing. - 22 per cent had received BRCA somatic testing. - ▶ 15 per cent had received HRD testing (available across the whole UK from December 2021).

-However, 65 per cent said they weren't offered specialist counselling to help them decide if they wanted to be tested.
+However, 52 per cent said they weren't offered specialist counselling to help them decide if they wanted to be tested for a germline mutation.